seancorfield/honeysql/README.md

              :where [:= :f.a "baz"]})
 ```

-`format-sql` turns maps into `clojure.java.jdbc`-compatible, parameterized SQL:
+`format` turns maps into `clojure.java.jdbc`-compatible, parameterized SQL:

 ```clj
 (sql/format sqlmap)
 => ["SELECT a, b, c FROM foo WHERE (f.a = ?)" ["baz"]]
 ```

 There are helper functions to build SQL maps.
-They compose together nicely.
+They compose together nicely:

 ```clj
 (-> (select :a :b :c)